 Pousnitsa: A dance from Edessa where the male dancers fall onto their knees and spring back up into the air.
 It is usually danced on a flat backing tray.
 It is very impressive dance and very fun to watch, although hard to learn!

 Levendikos: A popular dance from Florina danced in a mixed circle.
 Variations to the dance exist in the small villages around Florina.
 Levendikos comes from the Greek word levendis which means brave, audacious man and refers to a dance danced by young, strong and bold men.

 Ormali: a dance from the areas around Serres.
-The dance is popular in the villages of Flambouro, Xirotopo, Pontismeno and Irakleia.
-The men lead the dance while the women follow at the end of the circle.
+Men lead the dance while women follow at the end of the circle.
 The dance is accompanied by a Zourna and daouli.
 Ormanli dance differs from region to region.
 For example, in Skotousa and Koimisi they dance it differently than in Vamvakophyto.
 The name of the dance probably comes from the Turkish word “orman”, which means forest.